kylek29/bookmap-tos-config/README.md

 - Source code is located in /src folder
 - EXE is located in /build folder

+# Install
+There is no install, the program is designed to run from whatever folder you place it in.
+By default, it's aimed at the "C:\Program Files\thinkorswim\book_map" directory (default install for Think-or-Swim), but that can be changed in the Config.ini file.

 # Config.ini Options
 - BackupCopies [...]
 - BookmapPath [...]
 (Path to the program, not the config file!)